ircluzar/kms2launcher/README.md

 While the current host for files is set to maplestory2.info/patch, you can find server files and documentation in the SERVER folder so that a new server could be deployed if anything happenned to maplestory2.info

 # Crediting

+- Art by Noli

-The "Launch" part of the Launcher is derived from Miyu's NexonGameStarter.
+- "Launch" part of the Launcher is derived from Miyu's NexonGameStarter.
 You can check Miyu's project at https://github.com/Miyuyami/NexonGameStarter/